 Early childhood is the perfect time to encourage your kids to learn a second language.
 Thankfully, children can learn the words for Spanish colors quite easily.
-Discover easy ways to teach the colors in Spanish using activities and games.
-If you think your child is too young, think again.
-Be sure to download our Free Spanish Colors Worksheets found at the end of this post.
+Discover easy ways to teach the colors in Spanish using activities, games and Spanish colors worksheets.

 Colors in Spanish

 Are you interested in learning the words for colors in Spanish?
 It’s great to know them.
-Did you know that many crayons have the English color word as well as the Spanish color word on them?
+Did you know that many crayons have the English color words well as the Spanish color word on them?

-Check out the vocabulary of the following list of colors in Spanish:
+Check out the vocabulary of the following list of primary colors in Spanish:

 Spanish Colors and Spanish Vocabulary